Burgess Owens: US history being 'stolen and rewritten' by CRT; students should be taught about Black founders

 American history is being "stolen and rewritten" by those teaching critical race theory and the "disinfectant" to that is to celebrate the contributions of important Black Americans in the classroom, Rep. Burgess Owens, R-Utah, said this week.

-"As our history is stolen and rewritten, Americans lose not only pride in our past, but also appreciation for our present and a vision for our future," Owens wrote in an op-ed for Newsweek published Wednesday titled "Let's Celebrate America's Black Patriots."
+"As our history is stolen and rewritten, Americans lose not only pride in our past, but also appreciation for our present and a vision for our future," Owens wrote in an op-ed for Newsweek published Wednesday.
 "We're seeing this unfold as the teaching of critical race theory (CRT) continues to infiltrate our classrooms.
 Although radicals would like the masses to believe otherwise, America has historically revered its Black patriots from our visionary beginning."

 Owens listed off several consequential Black men, including Crispus Attucks, believed to be the first colonist killed in the Revolutionary War during the Boston Massacre and James Armistead who spied for George Washington.
 Both men were former slaves.